AsaHero/todolist/README.md

 # 'cmd' package
   In this package I have main.go, the starting point of the application, I try to keep it as simple as possible.
 # 'server.go'
-  Creating and setting of the http server.
+  Creation and setting of the http server.